 MicroBlasting is different from cabinet and grit blasting.
 Ninety percent of abrasive propelled from a MicroBlaster’s nozzle hits the intended target; whereas ninety percent of abrasive from a cabinet or grit blaster usually misses the target.
 Most micro-abrasive does its job in a single pass.

 A quick glance at the nozzle orifices below illustrates why.
-Look at the extreme focus the MicroBlasting nozzle on the far left provides.
+Look at the extreme focus provided by the MicroBlasting nozzle on the far left.

 The abrasive stream of a MicroBlasting nozzle (L) is much more focused and precise than traditional cabinet or grit blasting nozzles (R).